githubpartners/microsoft-learn/github/github-actions-packages/includes/2-what-is-github-packages.md

+Next, you'll learn what a Package Repository is and when to use it.
 GitHub Packages is a package-management service that makes it easy to publish public or private packages next to your source code.

 > [!NOTE]
 > If you are not already familiar with GitHub, check out the [Introduction to GitHub](/learn/modules/introduction-to-github/) Learn module.